ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 # Pong: Creating Our First Game Objects and Player Characters

 ## Prerequisites
-- You have configured your game instance of Phaser
+- Configured and created a Phaser game instance.

 ## Overview
 In this section, we will cover how to preload assets, create game objects, assign them sprites,